godbus/dbus/README.markdown

 go.dbus is a simple library that implements native Go client bindings for the DBus message bus system.

+### Features

+* Connections are safe to use by multiple goroutines
+* Multiple (as in "2") authentication mechanisms; you can also implement your own
+* Support for the "server" side (handling method calls from peers)
+* Asynchronous method calls
+* Documentation

 ### Installation

 Because this package needs some new reflection features, it currently requires a